selim9106/challenge-markdown/README.md

 Three happy bears skipped into the forest to enjoy the spring and have fun together.

-### I didn't read the story, jost copy and past it.
+### I didn't read the story, jost copied and past it.
 <br>
 </br>